Reverse commute

 A reverse commute is a round trip, regularly taken, from an urban area to a suburban one in the morning, and returning in the evening.
 It is almost universally applied to trips to work in the suburbs from homes in the city.
 This is in opposition to the regular commute, where a person lives in the suburbs and travels to work in the city.

 The reverse commuter travels in the opposite direction of the regular daily traffic flow during rush hour, and therefore encounters less road traffic congestion faced by regular commuters.
 An advantage of this system is the usage of otherwise empty transit capacity: no additional trains or travel lanes are necessary to accommodate people riding or driving from downtown to the outskirts in the morning, and likewise back downtown at night.
 Train and bus routes may be more sparse in the reverse direction, but the vehicles have to get back somehow for their next journey in most cases.
 However, track capacity on some railroads (for example, the Long Island Rail Road in the suburbs of New York City) significantly reduces or even eliminates reverse commute options.
 Hence, transit usage can be lower for reverse-commuters than regular commuters.
 In some cases, reverse commuting has become quite popular.
-For example, Metro-North Railroad runs rush hour New Haven Line trains from New York City to Stamford, CT and surrounding suburbs to accommodate its many reverse commuters.
+For example, Metro-North Railroad runs rush hour New Haven Line trains from New York City to Stamford, Connecticut, and the surrounding suburbs to accommodate its many reverse commuters.
 Low unemployment rates in the suburbs may help to fuel the increase over the past years in reverse commuter ridership.